-For example, plug in an HDMI display and run this
+For example here is a QML test, plug in an HDMI display and run this

 The Gumstix Pi Dev Board has a camera connector that is more convenient to use with the official RPi camera modules because it does not require an extra adapter board or jumpers to connect power and I2C the way you need to do using the RPi compute board.

 You do still need a

 dt-blob.bin to reconfigure some GPU pins for the camera.
 You can download the blob from the instructions here.